 When we meet people face-to-face, we use their body language, vocal tones, and facial expressions to evaluate how they feel.
 E-mail deprives us of this information, which means we can not know when people have misunderstood our messages.

-Your choice of words, length of sentence, punctuation and capitalization can easily be misinterpreted without visual and auditory cues.
-In the first example below, Louise might think Yann is frustrated or angry, but in reality, he feels good.
+Your choice of words, sentence length, punctuation, and capitalization can easily be misinterpreted without visual and auditory cues.
+In the first example below, Louise might think that Yann is frustrated or angry, but in reality, he feels good.

-I need your report before 17 today or I will miss my deadline.
+I need your report by 17 p.m. today or I'll miss my deadline.

 Thank you for your hard work on this report.
 Could you provide me your version before 17 hours, so that I do not miss my deadline?